justintlaw/justintlaw/README.md

 > Educating the mind without educating the heart is no education at all.
 > -- Aristotle

 As I strive to be successful, my goal is to always be mindful of my peers.
-Inviduals who can empathize with others are not only more likely to succeed, but they can also help others do well.
+Inviduals who can empathize with others are not only more likely to succeed, but they can also help others to succeed as well.

 # My Projects